Ahsan-Analyst-Hub/Retail-Stock-Management-/README.md

 ## Conclusion
 This project shows how SQL Server and Power BI can be combined to build a practical stock management analytics solution for a food retail business.
 The dataset, cleaning process, and dashboard together provide a strong end-to-end example of data analysis, data preparation, and business intelligence reporting.

+## Author
+- Ahsan ul haq

+## License
+- This project is intended for educational and portfolio purposes.